How to Train your Antivirus: RL-based Hardening through the Problem-Space: Methodology

-\textbf{Transformations}.
-Our explicit goal is to identify counterfactuals on the input space of the model that indicate spurious correlations and brittle features that can be used for evasion~\cite{geirhos2018generalisation}.
-To that end, we need to determine the extent of modifications on the feature representation $\mathcal{F}$ of a sample, those that can be performed through the transformations are permissible in the problem space and the original program~\cite{pierazzi2020intriguing}.
-For example, our intuition indicates that a specific filename should be brittle as a feature and it could be replaced by any other.
-Yet if such a modification would take place, it would have to be reflected in all the relevant parts that refer to that file, from all file categories to executed commands; we uphold these problem space constraints by ensuring that every change is reflected throughout the whole report.
+The explicit goal of our methodology is to identify counterfactuals on the input space of the model that indicate spurious correlations and brittle features that can be used for evasion, otherwise known as \textit{shortcuts}~\cite{geirhos2018generalisation}.
+For example, our intuition indicates that a specific filename should be an irrelevant feature as it could be replaced by any other.
+As we are interested in defending against realistic threats, we need to exhaustively determine all the perturbations on the feature representation $\mathcal{F}$ of a sample that can be performed by the modifications that are permissible in the problem space and on the original program~\cite{pierazzi2020intriguing}.

-Furthermore, we do not consider feature removal a feasible transformation, in line with the principle that functionality-preserving transformations can add or modify existing behavior, but not remove.
-One exception is the Resolved APIs category, where only addition is allowed; replacing APIs would not preserve the functionality in the problem space without refactoring the code.
-All the allowed transformations are summarized in Table \ref{table:capabilities}.
+By permissible here we mean transformations that preserve the original functionality of the program.
+Addition is allowed across all categories as it is possible to introduce new entries without affecting the malicious functionality.
+Replacement is also feasible for all categories, with the exception of replacing APIs as it represents a potential risk for breaking the functionality.
+We consider feature removal in all categories a non-viable transformation; it is theoretically feasible, but not without refactoring or rewriting the source code, something we deem out of our threat model and our scope in this work.
+The set of transformations that are feasible through the problem-space is summarized in Table \ref{table:capabilities}.

+All report modifications are performed in a consistent manner and properly reflected where necessary.
+The structured report that represents the binary behavior contains interdependencies among the features categories that have to be respected when modifications take place; otherwise these modifications would result in a dynamic analysis report that is unrepresentative of an actual executing binary.
+For instance, when modifying a Mutex for writing a file, used as an argument in the NtCreateFile syscall and followed by the execution of the written file, we also modify that file everywhere else in the report.
+Similarly, changes made Files and Keys categories are reflected accordingly; for further details on how the feature-space transformations we employ are functionality-preserving in the problem-space, please refer to \autoref{app:transformations}.